 Foods to Eat With High Blood Pressure

-Some general food options to go for on a high blood pressure diet include:
+Some general food options to go for on a high blood pressure friendly diet include:

 - Fibre-rich carbohydrates like brown rice, wholewheat rice or noodles